The 20 Best Airbnbs in San Diego and the Surrounding Region

 Amenities: Great kitchen.
-Ping-pong table in the astroturf backyard.
+Ping-pong table in the astroturf backyard, coupled with an outdoor shower.
 And again, very cool mid-century FLW vibes.
 Natural light via multiple skylights.
 Right by the beach.

 Actual thing a reviewer said about this house: “We had a fantastic stay at this tranquil and beautiful spot.
 Loved the easy walk to coffee or dinner, the proximity to gorgeous Torrey Pines beach and woodland paths.
 The space is set up perfectly with artistic touches everywhere.
 The kitchen had everything we needed to cook our meals.
 Slept great!
 I loved the succulent gardens and variety of places to relax outside.”